Triggering Higgs vacuum decay: Vacuum decay triggered by many particles

 Fig.\fig{banghik} shows the evolution using quanta with $k = h_{\rm top}$ i.e.\ energies around $h_{\rm top}$.
 In the left panel we see how a spherical in-ward wave forms a bubble with $h> h_{\rm top}$ that however does not trigger vacuum decay and dissolves into an out-ward wave.
 Increasing the intensity of the wave crosses the critical value above which the bubble ignites vacuum decay.
 This case is shown in fig.\fig{banghik}b, and corresponds to roughly the minimal number $N \sim 1000$ of Higgs quanta.

 Fig.\fig{banglowk} shows the similar result using quanta with lower energy $k$ peaked around $0.01 h_{\rm top}$.
 This only allows to form bubbles with large radius $r_0\sim 1/k \sim 100 h_{\rm top}$, that ignite vacuum decay as soon as the Higgs field inside is slightly above the top of the SM potential barrier at $h_{\rm top}$.
 Compared to the previous case of fig.\fig{banghik}, the total energy of the configuration is lower, $E\sim 500 h_{\rm top}$, but a larger number of Higgs quanta $N \sim 2600$ is needed.
-While in principle colliders with $k \sim \TeV$ can trigger vacuum decay, in practice this would need a huge number $N \sim (h_{\rm top}/k)^3$ of Higgs bosons that would decay too fast, with low boost factor.
+While in principle colliders with $k \sim \TeV$ can trigger vacuum decay, even this possibility is unrealistic, as it would need a huge number $N \sim (h_{\rm top}/k)^3$ of Higgs bosons that would decay too fast, with low boost factor.

 To avoid hitting a singularity at $h=\infty$, our numerical computations introduced an extra non-renormalizable term in the Higgs potential that creates a deep minimum at large field value.
 If this is absent and/or deep, gravity becomes relevant as the Higgs falls towards the true vacuum.
 As shown in~\cite{1607.00381,2207.00299}, gravity cannot stop the explosion: a black hole can form inside the bubble, that anyhow expands at the speed of light.